‘Days Of Our Lives’ Spoilers: Chad & Abigail Get Married & Leave Salem

 Elsewhere in Salem, Stefan DiMera (Tyler Christopher) will be furious when he hears that Chad and Abby are getting married again, and that they’re leaving Salem to move to Paris.

-Stefan will believe he’s losing the love of his life, Abigail’s alter-ego, Gabby, for good, and he’ll act out like he usually does with a rage fueled outburst.
+Stefan will believe he’s losing the love of his life, Abigail’s alter-ego, Gabby, for good, and he’ll act out like he usually does with a rage-fueled outburst.

-Days of our Lives fans will also see Eve Donovan (Kassie DePaiva) overhear a heated moment between Melinda Trask and her younger sister, Haley.
+Days of Our Lives fans will also see Eve Donovan (Kassie DePaiva) overhear a heated moment between Melinda Trask and her younger sister, Haley.
 As viewers already know, Haley is undocumented, and it poses a huge problem for Melinda, who is running for mayor of Salem.

 If Haley’s secret gets out, she could be deported, and Melinda would likely lose her sister and her hopes of ever becoming mayor of Salem.
-Of course, when Eve overhears the women having a fight about the shocking secret she’ll likely want to use the information to her advantage.
+Of course, when Eve overhears the women having a fight about the shocking secret, she’ll likely want to use the information to her advantage.

 Eve has been pushing Jack Deveraux (Matthew Ashford) to find a way to get into the mayoral race, and with the news of Melinda’s secret undocumented sister, they’ll have the ammo they need to knock her out of the running.